PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Introduction

 \section{Introduction}

-As a core research area in Computational Linguistics, Semantic Textual Similarity (STS) \citep{STS-2013} finds extensive applications across diverse scenarios, including topic modeling, dialogue systems, text summarization, and agent memory \citep{Agent-KB-2025}.
-However, traditional STS tasks exhibit inherent ambiguity because similarity definitions are often susceptible to observer bias.
+As a core research area in Computational Linguistics, Semantic Textual Similarity (STS) finds extensive applications across diverse scenarios, including topic modeling, dialogue systems, text summarization, and agent memory \citep{Agent-KB-2025, PretCoTandKE-2024, CoDiEmb-2025}.
+However, traditional STS tasks exhibit inherent ambiguity because similarity definitions are often susceptible to subjective bias.
 To address this limitation, the Conditional Semantic Textual Similarity (C-STS) task was developed \citep{C-STS-EMNLP-2023}.
 By incorporating an explicit natural language condition, C-STS enables more precise and objective similarity judgments, yet simultaneously imposes higher demands on a model's reasoning capabilities.
 For instance, consider the following two text fragments: “A player is shooting from beyond the three-point line” and “A player is taking a free throw”.
 Under the condition “The activity of the player”, their similarity is high.
 However, under the condition “The player's distance from the basket”, their similarity is low.

 Research on this nascent task has yielded three primary paradigms: Bi-encoder \citep{CCL-COLING-2025}, Tri-encoder \citep{CSR-EMNLP-2024}, and Cross-encoder \citep{SEAVER-EMNLP-Findings-2024}.
-The Cross-encoder architecture, which processes the text pair and the guiding condition simultaneously, is the most compatible with modern generative pre-trained models.
+The Cross-encoder architecture, which processes the text pair and the guiding condition simultaneously, is inherently compatible with modern generative pre-trained models.
 Despite this, the integration of C-STS with LLMs remains in its early stages.
-Current LLM applications are limited to two main approaches: direct inference via few-shot prompting, where even state-of-the-art models struggle to achieve satisfactory results \citep{C-STS-EMNLP-2023}; and their use as feature extractors for generating text embeddings \citep{Out-of-the-Box-C-STS}, which is an extension of the discriminative paradigm.
-To the best of our knowledge, no prior work has applied an end-to-end LLM-based cross-encoder to the C-STS task, nor has any integrated it with advanced training techniques like reinforcement learning (RL), leaving a significant research gap.
+Current LLM applications are limited to two main approaches: direct inference via few-shot prompting, where even state-of-the-art models struggle to achieve satisfactory results \citep{C-STS-EMNLP-2023}; and utilizing them as feature extractors for generating text embeddings \citep{Out-of-the-Box-C-STS}, which is an extension of the discriminative paradigm.
+To the best of our knowledge, no prior work has implemented an end-to-end LLM-based cross-encoder for the C-STS task, nor has any integrated it with advanced training techniques like reinforcement learning (RL), leaving a significant research gap.